band

 UPCOMING PERFORMANCES

-If you would like to perform any of my works or receive perusal scores and additional recordings, please e-mail me at cross@theodoremusic.com.
+If you wish to perform any of my works or receive perusal scores and additional recordings, please e-mail cross@theodoremusic.com.
 Thank you for listening to my music and visiting my website!

 Alleluia Alleluia (1997)